nikolaiwarner/annedeanandrand.com/index.md

 ---
 layout: homepage
 title: AnneDean and Rand
-note: Keep lines 1-5 intact, por favor.
-And you can change anything below that! -N
+note: Keep lines 1-5 intact and ignore them, por favor.
+And you can change anything below that and that's what will show up on the page! -N
 ---

 edit me.... :)